FreeFileSync User Manual:

-Note: Most macros listed here also have a variant for public folders, e.g.
+Note: Most of the macros above have a variant for public folders, e.g.

 %csidl_Documents% has %csidl_PublicDocuments%.

-You can add a flexibility to an ffs_batch configuration file
+You can add flexibility to an ffs_batch configuration file

 by creating new temporary environment variables in a bat or cmd file that are evaluated by FreeFileSync at runtime:

 instead of an absolute target folder and is invoked by a cmd file: